 For example, let’s say A offers to sell B a tractor for $20,000.
 B says he agrees to the deal but adds an additional term: a standard warranty period that most businesses apply.
 A court is likely to say that B’s additional term did not materially alter the contract.
 The warranty period would become part of the contract unless A objects.
 B’s acceptance did not precisely mirror the offer but we have a contract for the tractor.

-Below is a video discussing this modification of the mirror image rule:
+Below is a more introductory video discussing this modification of the mirror image rule: